mscarey/AuthoritySpoke/docs/guides/load_yaml_holdings.rst

     2

-Now that we generated this :class:`~authorityspoke.opinions.AnchoredHoldings` object containing the data from the YAML file, we can use the :class:`~authorityspoke.decisions.DecisionReading.posit` method to link those :class:`~authorityspoke.holdings.Holding`\s to the judicial :class:`~authorityspoke.decisions.Decision` we created from the data we downloaded from the CAP API.
+Now that we generated this :class:`~authorityspoke.opinions.AnchoredHoldings` object containing the data from the YAML file, we can link the :class:`~authorityspoke.holdings.Holding`\s to the :class:`~justopinion.decisions.Decision` with a :class:`~authorityspoke.decisions.DecisionReading` object.
+While a :class:`~justopinion.decisions.Decision` is a record of what a court actually published, a :class:`~authorityspoke.decisions.DecisionReading` represents the user's "reading" of the Decision.
+The DecisionReading indicates what Holdings are supported by the Decision, as well as what text passages support each Holding.

+We'll use the :meth:`~authorityspoke.decisions.DecisionReading.posit` method to link the Holdings to the Decision.
 Then we can verify that those two Holdings are now considered the two holdings of the Decision.

+    >>> licensing_case_reading = DecisionReading(decision=licensing_case)
     >>> licensing_case_reading.posit(both_holdings_with_anchors)
     >>> len(licensing_case_reading.holdings)
     2